 Durham Lane Primary School welcomes children who, for whatever reason, are disadvantaged by their personal circumstances.
 There are some children in our school with complex social, emotional or behavioural needs.
-For the vast majority of our pupils, the guidelines that follow are appropriate, but there are a very small number for whom a different approach is necessary and we will endeavour to make reasonable adjustments in partnership with these children, their parents and any outside agencies involved.
+For the vast majority of our pupils, the guidelines that follow are wholly appropriate, but there are a very small number for whom a different approach may be necessary and for those children we may consider making reasonable adjustments in partnership with these children, their parents and any outside agencies involved.
 However, we believe all our children have a right to expect a well-ordered, caring environment conducive to learning.
 This right can only be provided where all individuals accept their obligation to our rules, ethos, and, in particular, to each other.